18 years of age or older?

 This page contains information about betting and other money related gambling.
 If you're under 18 we must kindly ask you to close this webpage and leave.

 Skyrocketing popularity is making Counter-Strike: Global Offensive the go-to game for most esports enthusiasts, with more than 1 million concurrent daily players.
-As the number of players that play and compete in the game continues to rise, the game is also drawing more and more attention to how you can profit from expertise and skills in CS:GO.
+As the number of players that play and compete in the game continues to rise, the game is attracting more and more attention to how you can profit from expertise and skills in CS:GO.

 If you have a lot of knowledge about the CS:GO esports events, the teams and their players, betting is a great alternative to make some money on the game.
 But if you are new to betting, be sure to learn how it works and how to avoid common mistakes.